 C. Boyden Gray Distinguished Fellow

-Jonas Monast is the inaugural C. Boyden Gray Distinguished Fellow at Carolina Law.
-Monast’s work focuses on the interaction of federal and state energy policies, regulatory options for reducing greenhouse gas emissions, and the intersection of financial markets and climate policy.
-He directed Duke University’s Climate Change Policy Partnership from 2007-2010 and coordinated the Nicholas Institute’s Carbon Market Initiative.
-Monast also teaches courses on energy and environmental issues at Duke University’s School of Law and Nicholas School of the Environment.
-Prior to joining Duke University, Monast worked as an attorney in the Corporate Social Responsibility Practice at Foley Hoag LLP, where he advised clients on emerging legal and reputational risks regarding human rights and the environment.
-He also served as a congressional fellow for the late Senator Paul Wellstone and as legislative counsel for the Center for Responsible Lending.
+Jonas Monast is the inaugural C. Boyden Gray Distinguished Fellow at Carolina Law and co-directs the Center on Climate, Energy, Environment & Economics (CE3).
+Monast’s work focuses on the interaction of federal and state energy policies, aligning energy and environmental policy goals, and regulatory options for reducing greenhouse gas emissions.
+Prior to joining the Carolina Law faculty, he directed the Climate and Energy Program at Duke University’s Nicholas Institute for Environmental Policy Solutions and taught courses on energy and environmental issues at Duke University’s School of Law and Nicholas School of the Environment.
+Monast has also worked as an attorney in the Corporate Social Responsibility Practice at Foley Hoag LLP, as a congressional fellow for the late Senator Paul Wellstone, and as legislative counsel for the Center for Responsible Lending.
 Monast earned his law degree from Georgetown University and his B.A. from Appalachian State University.

 Curriculum Vitae ()